-This very challenging and contemporary One Act play by Michael Walker, set in Berlin, was chosen by the Drama Club for its entry in the Walthamstow Drama Festival held at the McEntee Technical School in March 1964.
+This very challenging and contemporary One Act play by Michael Walker, set in Berlin, was chosen by the Drama Club for its entry in the Essex Drama Festival held at the McEntee Technical School in March 1964.

-Both of the Guardian Newspaper Reports now reproduced in the website give clear evidence of the scope and success of ‘Alice in Wonderland’ and ‘Through the Looking Glass’ – and both are well worth reading if you want to be reminded of the strength of the relationships that were developed between the school, its staff (on and behind stage) present pupils and those former pupils who had progressed onto the Marsh Street/Markhouse Drama Club.
+Both of the Guardian Newspaper Reports reproduced in the website give clear evidence of the scope and success of ‘Alice in Wonderland’ and ‘Through the Looking Glass’ – and both are well worth reading if you want to be reminded of the strength of the relationships that were developed between the school, its staff (on and behind stage) present pupils and those former pupils who had progressed onto the Markhouse Drama Club.

 ‘Life is Like That’ has a significant role within the MDC production chronology, in that it is the only play that was written by a member of the Markhouse School staff – despite so many of them being involved in so many other ways (including a fair amount on stage) over the 20 odd years of the MDC’s existence.
 The ‘main’ author and person ‘responsible’ was Eric Griffiths with, as the programme notes confirm, the further ‘interpolation, interpretation and mutilation’ of the script, by Chris Smith – and inevitably Cyril himself – plus, no doubt, the recommendations and views of the other ‘non involved’ and ‘spectating’ staff during the ‘upstairs’ staff room tea breaks!